-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are include, but are not limited to, the exclusion of: Investee Companies deemed as failing to meet standards of human rights/global business norms, including: The UN Global Compact > The OECD Guidelines for Multinational Enterprises The UN Guiding Principles on Business and Human Rights The International Labour Organization's eight $\geq$ fundamental principles Investee Companies involved with controversial weapons (including, but not limited to, landmines, cluster munitions, biological & chemical weapons), nuclear weapons, and those with significant revenue from conventional weapons. embroiled in Investee Companies verv severe environmental, social, governance or child labour controversies.
-Investee Companies with significant revenue from alcohol, tobacco, gambling, oil sands and thermal coal extraction or significant power generation from thermal coal sources.
+- Investee Companies deemed as failing to meet standards of human rights/global business norms, including: - > The UN Global Compact - > The OECD Guidelines for Multinational Enterprises - The UN Guiding Principles on Business and Human Rights - The International Labour Organization's eight fundamental principles - Investee Companies involved with controversial weapons (including, but not limited to, landmines, cluster munitions, biological & chemical weapons), nuclear weapons, and those with significant revenue from conventional weapons. - Investee Companies embroiled in very severe environmental, social, governance or child labour controversies. - Investee Companies with significant revenue from alcohol, tobacco, gambling, oil sands and thermal coal extraction or significant power generation from thermal coal sources.

 Data used is provided by one or more of the Investment Manager's Data Providers.